shnflrsc/HADRIAN/README.md

 Use this script at your **OWN RISK!** I made this script with *very little* scripting experience and with the help of a search engine and other helpful sources.
 I cannot confirm if it is stable enough for daily use or guarantee it will not start a ***thermonuclear war and eradicate all living beings***.

 ## Installation
-If you prefer to install Pantheon manually, proceed to Manual Install.
+If you prefer to install Pantheon manually, proceed to [Manual Installation](https://github.com/furesuka/HADRIAN/blob/main/MANUAL.md).

 First choose a suitable working directory.
 I recommend an empty folder in your home directory with your name of choice.
 Now let's clone the Hadrian repository: